 Repetitive Transcranial Magnetic Stimulation (rTMS)

-- Each rTMS session usually lasts 30 to 60 minutes and does not require sedation or anesthesia.
-An electromagnetic coil held against the forehead is placed near an area of the brain that is thought to be involved in mood regulation; short electromagnetic pulses are administered through the coil.
+Each rTMS session is about 40 minutes and does not require sedation or anesthesia; the patient is fully awake.
+As it is an outpatient procedure, the patient can drive themselves to and from treatment without restrictions.
+An electromagnetic coil, about the size of a hand, is held against the front part of the scalp over an area of the brain involved in mood regulation and depression.
+Short electromagnetic pulses are administered through the coil.
 The magnetic pulses cause small electrical currents that stimulate nerve cells in the targeted region of the brain; they are about the same strength as a magnetic resonance imaging (MRI) scan.

 The procedure is relatively new, so long-term side effects are not known.
-Studies on the safety of rTMS found that most side effects, such as headaches or scalp discomfort, were mild or moderate, and no one experienced a seizure.
+Data collected since the mid-1990s so far has not shown any long-term issues.
+Studies on the safety of rTMS found that most side effects, such as headaches or scalp discomfort, were mild or moderate.

 Deep Transcranial Magnetic Stimulation (dTMS)

-Deep transcranial magnetic stimulation (dTMS) is a relatively new method of stimulating larger, deeper brain regions.
+Deep transcranial magnetic stimulation (dTMS) is a method of stimulating larger, deeper brain regions.

 - During a dTMS session, a person wears a cushioned helmet, which generates brief magnetic fields, similar to those in MRI scans.
 This is an outpatient procedure that has few side effects, and it does not require anesthesia or result in memory loss.
 Each daily session of 20 minutes takes place over four to six weeks.
 People who have this procedure can resume their normal activities immediately afterward.